FrakGart/overpass-doc/en/targets/formats.md

 <a name="extras"/>
 ## Variants

-It is possible to add three degrees of detail to additional geometry.
+It is possible to add one of three additional geometry properties to the output.
 All combinations between the degrees of detail just presented and the additional degrees of geometry detail are possible.

 The flag _center_ activates a single coordinate for each object.
 This has no special mathematical meaning,but lies simply in the middle of the bounding box enclosing the object: [Example 1](https://overpass-turbo.eu/?lat=51.4775&lon=0.0&zoom=16&Q=%28%20way%2851%2E477%2C%2D0%2E001%2C51%2E478%2C0%2E001%29%5Bname%3D%22Blackheath%20Avenue%22%5D%3B%0A%20%20node%28w%29%3B%0A%20%20relation%2851%2E477%2C%2D0%2E001%2C51%2E478%2C0%2E001%29%3B%20%29%3B%0Aout%20ids%20center%3B)